Our Review of Moreton Hall School

 Situated in North Shropshire close to Oswestry, Moreton Hall is an independent boarding and say schools for boys aged 3 to 11 years and girls aged 3 to 18.
 If you are interested in sending your son or daughter to Moreton Hall or are struggling to find the right school for your child, please contact one of our education consultants or use the online enquiry form further down this page.

 Moreton Hall is really three separate schools in one; the prep, senior and international sections all seem to happily co-exist with one another.
-I didn’t get a chance to see Moreton First (the Prep School) but I did witness the slightly surreal sight of twenty or so happy four year olds tri-cycling around the playground sporting a fantastic collection of sun hats.
-Not all children from the prep go on to the Senior School; boys have to go elsewhere for obvious reasons and girls are encouraged to consider which school is the best for them.
-Each year about three girls go on to the senior school.
+We didn’t get a chance to see Moreton First (the Prep School) but did witness the slightly surreal sight of twenty or so happy four year olds tri-cycling around the playground sporting a fantastic collection of sun hats.
+Not all children from the prep go on to the Senior School; boys have to go elsewhere as from 13+ it is a girls only school and the remaining girls are encouraged to consider which school is the best for them.

 The International Study Centre (housed in the Mitchell Building) is run by Vicky Eastman and provides a really useful way for foreign students, (currently mostly from China and a few from Russia) to get their written and spoken English up to scratch before starting (or in some cases, even applying for) a senior school in the UK.
 It also provides additional subject specific tuition.
 The school has about 30 students and runs summer and full time courses.
 Over the summer, parents can accompany their children to stay in the centre and learn English (and/or go shopping).